harness/terraform-demo/README.md

 This project serves as an example of how to spin up a new project in Harness CD using the [Harness Terraform Provider](https://github.com/harness-io/terraform-provider-harness).
 This can be used as a starting point for onboarding a new team onto the platform.

-When you apply this module you will have a fully-functioning pipeline that will deploy an nginx service to dev, stage, and prod environments.
+When you apply this module you will have

+- A new application with a fully functioning pipeline that will deploy an nginx service to `dev`, `stage`, and `prod` environments.
+- A developer and administrator user group for the application.

 ## Pre-requisites